-The AQA Technical Award in Performing Arts is a practical introduction to life and work in the industry.
+The vocational Award in Performing Arts is a practical introduction to life and work in the industry.
 Students will develop specific practical skills and techniques, devise and deliver performances, and analyse and evaluate their performances.
 This course will suit students with an interest in to the industry of performing arts.
+The course is new this year and has been approved by Ofqual as a qualification, however we are awaiting final amendments to the specification and small changes may be made to the course.

-Level One: Credit and Advanced Credit

-Level Two: Pass, Merit, Distinction and Distinction
+Level One: Pass, Merit, Distinction and Distinction\ Level Two: Pass, Merit, Distinction and Distinction\